 Risk of fire or asphyxiation if vent is not assembled according to manufacturer's instructions or if vent parts from different manufacturers are mixed.
 Vent parts from different manufacturers ARE NOT interchangeable.
 Mixing parts from more than one manufacturer may cause leaks or damage to vent.
 When installing a vent, pick one manufacturer and be sure that all vent parts come from that manufacturer and are specified by the manufacturer for your system.
-Follow manufacturer's instructions and local code requirements carefully during assembly and installation.
+Follow manufacturer's instructions and local and AS/NZS 5601.1 requirements carefully during assembly and installation.

 - 4. Install vent pipe so that it can expand and contract freely as the temperature changes.
 Support the vent pipe according to applicable codes and vent manufacturer's instructions.
 Pipe support must allow the vent pipe free movement out and back, from side to side, or up and down as necessary, without putting a strain on the heater or vent body.
-It is recommended to slope the horizontal pipe down to condensate trap at least 2 cm/M (1/4 in per foot).
+It is recommended to slope the horizontal pipe down to condensate trap at least 2cm/M (1/4 in per foot).
 Install "Approved" condensate drains at low points where condensate might collect.
 Plumb condensate drains to a drain through hard piping or high-temperature tubing such as silicone rubber or EPDM rubber do not use vinyl or other low temperature tubing.
 Follow drain manufacturer's installation instructions. - 5.
 Use an "Approved" firestop for floor and ceiling penetrations.
 Use an "Approved" thimble for wall penetrations.
 Use an "Approved" roof flashing, roof jack, or roof thimble for all roof penetrations.
 Do not fill the space around the vent (that is, the clear air space in the thimble or firestop) with insulation.
-The roof opening must be located so that the vent is vertical. - 6.
-Vent Termination Vertical (See page 30) for height of vent termination above the roof.
-Use an "Approved" vent terminal specified by local and national codes and your manufacturer's instructions.
-A roof termination must be vertical. - 7.
-Make sure entire installation is sealed according to approved standard.
+The roof opening must be located so that the vent is vertical.
+Refer to vertical venting above.